open-component-model/ocm-website/content/docs/tutorials/build-deploy-software-via-helm-charts-with-ocm-101.md

 ## Building the Application Component Using OCM

 First we build an OCM component which contains Helm Charts in different kind of formats.
-This 101 guide explains all possible formats, but in reality you'll just pick the one most appropriate to you.
+This 101 guide explains all possible formats a HelmChart resource can have in OCM, but in reality you'll just pick the one most appropriate to you.

 ### Prepare Helm Charts

 We are leveraging Kubernetes deployments which often use Helm charts.
-The OCM specification supports Helm charts as an artifact type.
-For this simple example, we will re-use already existing open source community Helm charts.
+The OCM specification supports Helm charts as artifact type.
+For this simple example, we will re-use existing open source community Helm charts.

-The OCM CLI supports referencing Helm charts being stored in an OCI registry.
-However, most publicly available helm charts currently are available from helm chart repositories and not from OCI registries.
-Therefore, Helm charts can be embedded in the `component archive` in three different ways.
+The OCM CLI supports referencing Helm charts stored in an OCI registry or Helm chart repositories, as well as local archives or folders.
+The preferred option is to store Helm charts in an OCI registry or Helm repository, as this allows for easy sharing and versioning of the Helm charts.

-Reference a Helm Chart from a:
+Helm charts can be embedded in the `component archive` in four different ways:

+1. referenced in OCI registry
-1. public Helm Chart repository
+2. referenced in Helm repository
-2. local `*.tgz` file
+3. as local `*.tgz` file
-3. local folder containing a Helm Chart file
+4. as local folder containing a Helm Chart file

-To demonstrate No. 2. and 3. we need a Helm chart on our local machine.
-For the sake of the this simplified guide, we will download and unpack an already existing open source Helm chart for `podinfo`.
+To demonstrate No. 3. and 4. we need a Helm chart on our local machine.
+For the sake of the this simplified guide, we download and unpack an already existing open source Helm chart for `podinfo`.
 In a real world application, this would be your own Helm chart.
-You will most likely have already stored your own Helm charts within a `git` repository and leverage a CI/CD pipeline to build `*.tgz` Helm chart files in order to push to your Helm chart repository.
+You will most likely store your own Helm charts within a `git` repository and leverage a CI/CD pipeline to build `*.tgz` Helm chart files in order to push them to your OCI registry or Helm repository.

-This can easily be achieved with the Helm CLI:
+Downloading Helm charts can easily be achieved using the Helm CLI:

 ```shell
 helm repo add <repo-name> <helm-chart-repo-url>